rswedberg/teachershelpteachers/README.md

 ## Project Status

 ## Release Notes
-The entire application is working but needs to be refactored on the backend and more organized on the front end to make things look nicer.
-The tests for the application have been started but contain a bug.
+The entire application is working with all features behaving according to the user stories and automated test available to verify all application routes.
+The next step to be done is to deploy the app on Heroku.